leonardsaers/3d-printable-telescope/README.md

 To calculate the magnification of a telescope, simply calculate:

-magnification = focal length of the objective / focal length of the eyepiece
+magnification = focal length of the objective / focal length of the eyepiece.

 ## How to print the telescope